 The consumption behaviour of Indians is changing faster and becoming more diverse.
-Spotting the trends that matter to you and executing a fast response is now critical to success in the food and beverage sector.
+Quickly spotting emerging segments is now critical to success in the food and beverage sector.

 The drivers of change in Indian consumer behaviour may seem familiar - rising incomes, increased product availability, shifting demographics, changing lifestyles - but their effects are becoming more fragmented as greater choice and new priorities lead to ever increasing combinations of customer preferences.
 This growing diversity is reflected in the increasingly varied shopping baskets of grocery shoppers.